DavidMurrayP2P/PhotonPowerZero/REDUCING_ENERGY_CONSUMPTION.md

 ## Pi Zero 2W Disabling cores

-Although Jeff shows that you can decrease peak current by disabling cores, the idle power draw is the same for 1 and 4 cores on the raspberry Pi.
-This means that the idle power consumption is the same and even when under 100% load the total power consumption between 1 and 4 cores will be very similar.
-A single core will have a lower power draw but will draw power for a longer period of time.
+Although Jeff shows that you can decrease peak current by disabling cores, the idle power draw is the same for 1 and 4 cores on the Raspberry Pi.
+Even when under 100% load the total power consumption between 1 and 4 cores will be very similar because although a single core will have a lower power draw but will draw power for a longer period of time.
 It's an interesting experiment but I would not reccomend: https://www.jeffgeerling.com/blog/2021/disabling-cores-reduce-pi-zero-2-ws-power-consumption-half

 ## Sources

   Raspberry Pi
   https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/raspberry-pi/power-supplies.adoc

-  Jeff Geerling
 Jeff Geerling also does a great job at on this page here: https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-power.
-Later Jeff shows that you can roughly half the Pi Zero 2 W power consumption by disabling cores.
-See: https://www.jeffgeerling.com/blog/2021/disabling-cores-reduce-pi-zero-2-ws-power-consumption-half